-Web design is basically the planning of how a website will look, feel and function.
-It covers areas such as user experience and user interface, aka UX and UI.
-The general usability of the site and experience for the user needs to be considered, along with the layout, color scheme and overall aesthetic.
+Web design is basically the planning of how a website will look, feel, and function.
+It covers areas such as user experience and user interface (yes, that’s what UX and UI stand for!).
+The general usability of the site and experience for the user needs to be considered, along with the layout, color scheme, and overall aesthetic.
 Content may also fall under this area, depending on the type of website or business.

-Aspects such as SEO and on-page content are also important for those working on website set-up and layout, though this will also be covered by content teams and online editors.
+Aspects such as SEO and on-page content are also crucial for those working on website set-up and layout, though this will also be covered by content teams and online editors.

 Although they are essentially separate disciplines, the two practices are heavily interconnected.
-Therefore, employees will generally need to collaborate in the actual creation or maintenance of any aspect of the website they are working on.
+Therefore, employees will generally need to collaborate in the actual creation or maintenance of any aspect of the website on which they are working.

-Overall, the difference between the two comes down to the technical side and the creative, planning side.
-Anyone working in UX or UI will need a creative mindset and strong problem-solving ability. it may be that a new feature cannot be implemented or developed exactly as intended, but finding ways around these types of issues is a large part of the role.
-Both designers and developers need to have strong communication skills in order to express how the final product should look and what functions it needs to have.
+Overall, the difference between the two comes down to the technical side and the creative/planning side.
+Anyone working in UX or UI will need a creative mindset and strong problem-solving ability.
+Maybe a new feature cannot be implemented or developed exactly as intended, but finding ways around these types of issues is a large part of the role.
+Both designers and developers need to have strong communication skills to express how the final product should look and what functions it needs to have.

 Working in Web Development

-Start your UX/UI or web developer journey today by taking one of Ironhack's Bootcamps.
+Start your UX/UI or web development journey today by taking one of Ironhack's Bootcamps.
 Our courses will equip you with the essential skills to get started on a career path in the dynamic and exciting tech industry.
+Ready?!